-In the same way that the Mercedes-Benz S-class is the flag bearer for the Mercedes range, the S 63 is the pinnacle of that luxurious model line.
-It retains the kit you’ll find on ‘lesser’ S-class models, but turns up the dial with that stunning, hand-built 5.5-litre twin-turbo V8.
+In the same way that the Mercedes-Benz S-Class is the flag bearer for the Mercedes range, the AMG-tuned S-Classes are the pinnacle of that luxurious model line.
+It retains the kit you’ll find on ‘lesser’ S-Class models, but turns up the dial with its pair of stunning, hand-built V-shaped engines.

 For 2017, the S-Class range was given a facelift, which stuffed the luxury saloon with more technology and a 48V electrical system helping prepare the limo for an autonomous future, but those changes also saw the engines under the bonnet changed too, with venerable 5.5-litre V8 powering the S63 being replaced.

 The 'entry-level' as much as a V8 motor can be, is the same 4.0-litre unit found in the Mercedes-AMG E 63, AMG GT and the in essence under the Aston Martin DB11 V8's bonnet.
 In the S 63, it develops 603bhp at 5500rpm, just 1000rpm shy of its redline, while peak twist remains at 663lb ft, which arrives at 2250rpm and plateaus at 3750rpm.
 It's good for a 4.3sec 0-62mph time (shaving 0.1 second off its predecessor) and a top speed limited to 155mph (or 186mph as part of the £2755 AMG Driver's Package, which also includes driver training), but it's the improved fuel efficiency and emissions that are the biggest news, with the S63 now tangibly able to achieve 30mpg.